Hamiltonian Monte Carlo (HMC)

 HMC Trajectory Visualization

-The main plot shows the joint posterior \(\pi(q_1, q_2)\) with darker regions indicating higher probability.
-Unlike random-walk methods, HMC trajectories follow curved paths determined by the gradient of the log posterior.
+The main plot shows the joint target distribution \(\pi(q_1, q_2)\) with darker regions indicating higher probability.
+HMC trajectories follow curved paths determined by Hamilton's equations, guided by the gradient of the log density.
 Green points indicate accepted proposals and orange points indicate rejected proposals.
 The plot axes automatically adjust to each distribution's natural range.

 Joint Posterior Distribution π(x₁, x₂)